 The differences in size between the clonal rootstocks seen in the first year after planting decreased over the years and by 2013, there were no significant differences among any of the clones or the seedling Paradox (Table 1).
-There were also no significant differences in yield for the first harvest in 2013 (Table 2).
+However, in 2014 the RX1 was again significantly smaller in circumference compared to the Vlach (Table 1).
+There were also no significant differences in yield for the first harvest in 2013 or the second harvest in 2014 (Table 2).
 This suggests that under the good soil conditions in the Solano County trial, there does not appear to be an advantage to the clonal rootstocks over Paradox seedling.